 Schools often also have Susan do a professional development workshop after school with teachers in their school and perhaps neighboring schools.
 A PD workshop allows teachers to extend the learning experience for students after Susan leaves.
 Or, you can use the How to Teach Literacy Like a Dream DVD workshop.

 Many schools connect an author visit with a year-long dream theme.
+Schools across the country are also getting involved in the powerful YOU 177 learning innovation initiative.

 Susan travels across the US and Canada.
 For more information on scheduling a school presentation, contact